I once asked a friend this question: What is the first thing that comes to mind when you hear the phrase Ingest every

 John 16:33, Jesus tells us we will face trouble in this world.
 What kind of trouble?
 All kinds.
 Including the type called Failure.
 But Jesus doesn’t leave us without hope.
 What does he say we will have in him despite the trouble we will face in this world?
 Peace.

 Isaiah 26:3 says, “You will keep the mind that is dependent on You in perfect peace, for it is trusting in You.”
-As we learn to depend on the Lords strength rather than our own, he provides us with the peace we need to face our shortcomings.
-Once we are able to face them, we can seek God with a willing heart and ask for help.
+As we learn to depend on the Lord’s strength rather than our own, he provides us with the peace we need to face our shortcomings.
+Once we can meet them head-on, we can seek God with a willing heart and ask for help.

 James 1:5 says, “If any of you lacks wisdom, you should ask God, who gives generously to all without finding fault, and it will be given to you.”
 God wants us to come to him for direction, but as the text goes on to say in James 1:6, he expects us to trust and apply that wisdom.
-If we apply the wisdom God freely provides, we can be more successful in the areas we have been trying forget.
-It won’t be easy and we will probably still mess up.
-But with the Lords’ help, we can start to look at our mistakes as detours that offer growth opportunities instead of dead ends that lead to no where.
+If we utilize the wisdom God freely provides, we can be more successful in the areas we have been trying forget.
+It won’t be easy, and we will probably still mess up.
+But with the Lords’ help, we can start to look at our mistakes as detours that offer growth opportunities instead of dead ends that lead to nowhere.

 Lord your word tells me not to be anxious about anything (Phil.
 4:6-7) Help me remember to bring my requests to you so that I can rest in your perfect peace.
 Please give me the strength and courage to evaluate my shortcomings so that I can learn from them.
 When I do fall short, help me to grow from my mistakes and apply what I have learned.
 Lord, I thank you that I can depend on your strength to carry me through the troubles I face.
 I ask that you guard my heart and mind in Christ Jesus so that His power burns bright enough in me for all to see.
 In Jesus, name Amen!